tinkerwell/angular-table/README.md

 # angular-table

-A directive for creating sortable tables with pagination.
+Lets you declare tables with very little code.
+Enables sorting and pagination if required.

-# Examples
+## Examples

-## No sorting, no pagination
+### No sorting, no pagination

 ```html
   <table at-table list="list"> <!-- list references the list in scope you would like to render -->